pataruco/ga-lessons/js-uxdi/intro-js.md

 # Pseudo code exercise

 In groups, pseudo code a Rock, Paper, Scissors game.
-The game has two players and is first to 3
+The game has two players and the winner is who won 2 games of 3

 ---